 Wholetime Firefighter Apprentices new to this sector will typically spend 24-30 months, working towards this occupational standard.

 All apprentices will receive a minimum of 20% off-the-job training provided during your working hours.
 Off-the-job training is all the learning and training you will receive to achieve the standard and become a competent Firefighter.
-There is no cost to the apprentice for the training or exams as funding is available to all eligible candidates.

 Throughout the training, apprentices will complete a range of training activities, assessments, and tasks to demonstrate their competency and compile a portfolio of evidence, which must include a Level 2 qualification in both maths and English (equivalent to GCSE A*-C or grades 9-4).
 Apprentices will be supported with tuition and exams to achieve these qualifications if required as part of the apprenticeship.

 If you have already achieved GCSEs (or equivalent qualifications) in maths and English at A*- C or grades 9-4 or above, you will not need to complete functional skills during the apprenticeship.

 To be eligible to apply for the apprenticeship you need to meet the following criteria: